Enterprise Architecture tool: Goal modeling diagrams

 By providing dedicated modeling support, Modelio enables a more formal and complete definition of goals, and provides global traceability support between the whole enterprise architecture model and the enterprise goals and objectives.

-The first example diagram on the right represents goal decomposition, part links and additional links such as positive or negative influences between goals.
+The first example diagram represents goal decomposition, part links and additional links such as positive or negative influences between goals.